giotto-ai/giotto-time/README.rst

 C  0.484860  0.263036  0.456046  0.251342
 D  0.580068  0.344688  0.253626  0.256220

 The target-col input variable to the constructor is used in the transform method.
-It determins which set of shifts are applied to all inputs.
-For example, if 'A' is selected, each column will be transform by a shift corresponding to the 'A' row of the bests_shifts_ pivot table.
+It determines which set of shifts are applied to all inputs.
+For example, if 'A' is selected, each column will be transform by a shift corresponding to the 'A' row of the *best_shifts* pivot table.